-- Configure backup parameters for the HUB component, including: Setting the time for the daily backup.
+• Configure backup parameters for the HUB component, including: Setting the time for the daily backup.

 Naming the backup folder.

 Configuring any external processes to be run after backup.

-Backup procedures are documented in Section 11 Saving and Restoring a Backup. - Configure Administrative Email Notifications: Send or do not send email notification in the event of a system problem.
+Backup procedures are documented in Section 11 Saving and Restoring a Backup.

+Configure Administrative Email Notifications:

+Send or do not send email notification in the event of a system problem.

 Send or do not send email notification for each system startup.

 Assign an SMTP Host, SMTP Port, and sender address for notification email messages.

 Assign email addresses to receive notifications.

-Administrative Email Notifications are discussed in Section 8.5 Administrative Email Notifications.
+Administrative Email Notifications are discussed in Section 6.4 Administrative Email Notifications.

 Maestro User Interface - Contains the settings for management of the LUI component.
 Settings entered here become the default settings for the system.
 Default settings can be overridden at the group and user levels.
-For more information on group and user levels, see Section 9 Creating and Administering User Accounts.
+For more information on group and user levels, see Section 7 Creating and Editing User Accounts and Identities.

-- Configure General Settings for the LUI component, including: Naming the backup folder.
-Backup procedures are documented in Section 11 Saving and Restoring a Backup.
+Configure General Settings for the LUI component, including: Naming the backup folder.
+Backup procedures are documented in Section 11 Saving and Restoring a Backup

 Setting the event transfer interval from Maestro Tracker.

 Naming the job archive folder.

 Configuring Runtime Administration for restricting multiple logins, disabling sending, and locking the user interface.
-These settings are documented in Section 8.3 Runtime Administration and System Shutdown.
+These settings are documented in Section 6.2 Runtime Administration and System Shutdown.

 Register Database Plugins:

-- Register Database Plugins:

 Adding a database plugin.
-Registering a database plugins is described in Section 5.2

-Registering a Database Plugin.
+Registering a database plugins is described in Section 9.2 Registering a Database Plugin.
 Deleting an existing plugin.

-- Configure the System Database Connection, including: Setting the maximum number of buffered connections.
-Defining the system database as described in Section 4 The System Database.
+Configure the System Database Connection, including:

+Setting the maximum number of buffered connections.
+Defining the system database as described in Section 10 The System Database.

+Configure LISTSERV Web Interface Account Mappings:

+Map a LISTSERV Maestro account to a LISTSERV account to easily switch between the two applications with a single login.
+These settings are described in Section 22 LISTSERV & LISTSERV Maestro Integration.

-• Define Default LISTSERV Connection:
+Define Default LISTSERV Connection:

 Setting the LISTSERV Host.
 Setting the LISTSERV TCPGUI Port.
 Entering the Client Address.
 Entering the Client Password.
 Setting the client address and password for Hosted LISTSERV Lists.
 Enabling or disabling list archives for Hosted LISTSERV Lists.
 Setting the folder location for list archives.
 Viewing the database server name for Hosted LISTSERV Lists.
 Setting up a dedicated bounce server.
-More information on LISTSERV settings is documented in Section 7 Settings for the Maestro User Interface.
+More information on LISTSERV settings is documented in Section 5 Settings for the Maestro User Interface.

-• Define the Default Tracking URL:
+Define the Default Tracking URL:

 Entering the name of the Tracker Host.
 Setting the HTTP Port.
-The default tracking URL is documented in Section 7.3 Setting the Default Tracker URL.
+The default tracking URL is documented in Section 5.3 Setting the Default Tracking URL.

-• Set Default Size Limits:
+Set Default Size Limits:

 Setting the maximum size for a message.
 Setting the maximum size for a file upload.
-For more information on size limits, see Section 7 Settings for the Maestro User Interface.
+For more information on size limits, see Section 5 Settings for the Maestro User Interface.